The Great Silk Road Adventure: Xi'an to Istanbul

 ACCOMMODATION

 As an overall ethos, wherever possible we aim to use characterful accommodation that enhances the overall travel experience, not just offers a bed for the night.
 This can obviously vary dramatically from country to country and from trip to trip.
 On this particular trip we will predominantly be staying in comfortable hotels but there will be one night spent on a sleeper train in China, and two nights spent in more basic homestays/ guesthouses with shared bathroom facilities in Kyrgyzstan.
 Our preference is always for ‘soft sleeper’ class on the overnight train, meaning 4 people share a compartment, but when this is unavailable ‘hard sleeper’ class will be used, where 6 people share.
 Where unavoidable, you may also be sharing with someone else of a different sex and non-group members on the overnight sleeper in China.
-Please note that the accommodation mentioned in the itinerary is intended as a guide only and is always subject to availability, especially in Iran where we are somewhat at the mercy of the authorities.
+Please note that the accommodation mentioned in the itinerary is intended as a guide only and is always subject to availability.

 FITNESS RATING